La Junta Indians: Territory

-Prehistory
+Precontact times

-The abundant water, plant, and animal life attracted indigenous peoples to the La Junta region for thousands of years.
-Settled village life, with agriculture supplementing traditional hunting and gathering, began by 1200 A.D.
+The abundant water, plant, and animal life attracted Indigenous peoples to the La Junta region for thousands of years.
+Settled village life, with agriculture supplementing traditional hunting and gathering, began by AD 1200.
 Archaeologists suggest that La Junta was settled as an expansion southeastward of the Jornada Mogollon culture and people who lived around present-day El Paso, Texas, 200 miles up the Rio Grande.
-It may also have been influenced by Casas Grandes, a notable prehistoric Indian civilization of the late 14th century located 200 miles west in present-day Mexico.
-Its people built complex communities with multi-story buildings and used highly developed irrigation systems to support agriculture.
+It may also have been influenced by Casas Grandes, a notable precontact Indian civilization of the late 14th century located 200 miles west in present-day Mexico.
+Its people built complex communities with multistory buildings and used highly developed irrigation systems to support agriculture.

 Based on recent research of architectural styles and mortuary practices, scholars believe that the people of La Junta may have been indigenous to the area.
 Between 1450 and 1500 many of the Jornada Mogollon settlements in western Texas were abandoned, possibly because of drought that made agriculture infeasible.
 The inhabitants possibly reverted to a hunter-gatherer culture that has left few traces in the archaeological record.
 The settlements at La Junta apparently survived the drought, although changes in the types of dwellings occurred and distinctive, locally produced pottery became common—or more common.

 The architectural styles of the houses and mortuary practices differ from the Mogollon.
-Most of the pottery at La Junta from prehistoric times is Jornada Mogollon, but archeologists believe that it was imported by trading rather than locally produced.
-La Junta eventually produced its own distinct style of pottery, although perhaps not until about 1500 A.D.
-The La Junta people, although influenced by the Mogollon culture, may have been a different linguistic and ethnic group.
+Most of the pottery at La Junta from precontact times is Jornada Mogollon.
+In precontact times, La Junta communities imported much of their pottery from places such as Casas Grandes, southern New Mexico, and southern Arizona.
+El Paso Polychrome was a common locally made style of pottery from circa 1200 to 1450.
+It was brown earthenware painted with black, brown, and rep slips.

-Research on bones and teeth indicates that the La Junta people continued to be dependent on hunting and gathering even after they became settled villagers and adopted agriculture.
-Researchers were surprised to learn that the peoples received less than 25 percent of their subsistence from maize; the rest came from game and wild foods.
+La Junta people continued to depend on hunting and gathering even after they became settled villagers and adopted agriculture.
+Archaeologists were surprised to learn that the peoples received less than 25 percent of their subsistence from maize; the majority came from game and wild foods.
 This is in contrast to typical agricultural cultures in which people received the majority of nutrition from cultivated crops.

 Little of their language, or languages, was recorded; scholars have not agreed on the language of the La Junta people.
 The most common guess is that they spoke Uto-Aztecan, but Kiowa–Tanoan and Athapaskan (Apache) have also been suggested.
 As the La Junta people lived at a crossroads in the desert, they may have been different ethnic groups who spoke multiple languages.
 For instance, the nomadic Jumano were frequent visitors and trading partners; they may also have been part-time residents of the area and were known to be ethnically distinct from the full-time villagers.